Embeddings

 Copy

-Now we download the stopwords from nltk, which are words that do not provide information and that we are going to eliminate from the texts.
+Now we download the stopwords from nltk, which are words that do not provide information and that we are going to remove from the texts.

 import nltk